micheles/decorator/documentation.rst

   [('V',), ('Sized',), ('S',), ('Container',)]

-The current implementation does not implement any kind of cooperation between generic functions, i.e. there is nothing akin to call-next-method in Lisp, nor akin to ``super`` in Python.
+The current implementation does not implement any kind of cooperation between implementations, i.e. there is nothing akin to call-next-method in Lisp, nor akin to ``super`` in Python.

 Finally, let me notice that the decorator module implementation does